otagobioinformaticsspringschool/intro-git/docs/4_tracking_changes.md

 ## Where Are My Changes?

-If we run `ls` at this point, we will still see just one file called `mars.txt`.
+If we run `ls` at this point, we will still see just one file called `README.txt`.
 That's because Git saves information about files' history in the special `.git` directory mentioned earlier so that our filesystem doesn't become cluttered